Financial Research & Founder

 6

-years guiding individual and institutional clients through investment decisions
+years guiding individual and institutional investors through investment decisions

 12+